Out of all the rapidly-growing frontier markets in Asia, Cambodia stands out as the friendliest for businesses and real estate buyers.

-Cambodia hasn’t had a single year of recession since that time 20 years ago, in fact.
+Cambodia hasn’t had a single year of recession since that time 20 years ago.
 It skipped the Asian Financial Crisis of the 1990s, ignored the tech-bubble of the early 2000s, and even outgrew the more recent 2008 Financial Crisis.

-Almost every country is interdependent on each other in the 21st Century.
+Almost every country is dependent on others in the 21st Century.
 If China, the US, or Europe gets sick, the rest of the world will too.
-The exceptions are countries which aren’t yet completely reliant on and propped up by foreign capital – just like Cambodia.
+The exceptions are countries which aren’t yet reliant on and propped up by foreign capital.

-Cambodia has been under the radar of most global investors but this is quickly changing.
-Multinational brands like Samsung, Nike, Toyota, KFC and many others have recently either set up, or are about to set up, operations in Cambodia’s bustling capital of Phnom Penh.
-Inward foreign investment has grown by more than 800% over the past decade and seems to be only getting started.
+Cambodia has been under the radar of most investors.
+But this is quickly changing.
+Multinational brands like Samsung, Nike, Toyota and others have recently set up operations in Cambodia’s bustling capital of Phnom Penh.
+Foreign investment has grown by more than 800% over the past decade and seems to be only getting started.

 Manufacturing is also growing at an impressive level – especially due to the lower cost of labor compared to China, which is becoming too expensive for industry.

-That shortage means there’s lots of potential in buying older apartments, renovating them, and either renting them out or reselling them afterwards in Phnom Penh.
-It’s possible to buy property in Cambodia for $50,000, put $20,000 worth of renovation work into it, and then have it be worth $100,000 on the real estate market.
+That means there’s potential in buying older apartments, renovating them, and either renting them out or reselling them afterwards.
+It’s possible to buy property in Cambodia for $50,000, put $20,000 worth of renovation into it, and then have it be worth $100,000 on the market.

-On the other end of the spectrum, there’s some mid and smaller sized towns in Cambodia which are booming with activity, construction and growth as the nation’s middle class grows more prominent.
-These places have almost no foreign investment activity, but it will inevitably arrive over the next decade or so.
+On the other end of the spectrum, there’s some mid-sized towns in Cambodia which are booming with activity, construction, and growth as the nation’s middle class grows more prominent.
+These places have almost no foreign investment activity, but it will inevitably come over the next decade or so.
 First movers gain most.

 Either way, Cambodia is one of the world’s most exciting and undiscovered countries for property investment.